Top 6 Benefits Challenges in 2020

 Cost Isn’t the Only Challenge

-In a future article, our employee benefits communication strategist, Tracy Hill, will talk about employee education.
+In a related post, our employee benefits communication strategist shares the 10 Things Your Employees Need to Know about Health Plans.
 In the meantime, if you’d like to find out whether your health plan rates are fair, request a complimentary benefits benchmark.
 My team and I can quickly let you know what can be done to reduce healthcare costs for you and your people.

 I also encourage you to check out what we achieved for clients like Greenhouse, GoFundMe, and Wealthfront.